gloveboxes/Azure-IoT-Edge-Custom-Vision-Speech-Image-Classification/README.md

 # Image Classification running on Azure IoT Edge

-The scenarios I had in mind when developing this Machine Learning Image Classification solution was self-service shopping for someone with impaired vision or maybe someone new to a country who might not know the local name of a product.
+The scenarios for this Machine Learning Image Classification solution include self-service shopping for vision impaired people or someone new to a country who is unfamiliar with local product names.

 ## Solution Overview